Puyuma language

 The Puyuma language or Pinuyumayan (卑南語 (Bēinányǔ)), is the language of the Puyuma, an indigenous people of Taiwan.
-It is a divergent Formosan language of the Austronesian family.
+It is a language of the Austronesian family.
 Most speakers are older adults.

 Puyuma is one of the more divergent of the Austronesian languages and falls outside reconstructions of Proto-Austronesian.

 Dialects

 The internal classification of Puyuma dialects below is from (Ting 1978).
 Nanwang Puyuma is considered to be the relatively phonologically conservative but grammatically innovative, as in it preserves proto-Puyuma voiced plosives but syncretizes the use of both oblique and genitive case.